How Does IFTA Work? Fuel Tax Reporting Across Jurisdictions

 Here are the key differences between IFTA miles and taxable miles:

-- Both IFTA and taxable miles need to be accurately calculated in order to comply with state or country regulations.
+• IFTA and taxable miles must be accurately calculated to comply with state or country regulations.

-- IFTA requires vehicle owners to keep records of all fuel purchases for each quarter of the year, along with associated mileage records for their fleet vehicles.
+• IFTA requires vehicle owners to keep records of all fuel purchases for each quarter of the year and associated mileage records for their fleet vehicles.
 This information is then used to calculate the amount of tax due for the period.
 Read about Texas DOT Numbers and USDOT Numbers.

 What Will Happen If I Fail To Pay or File My Quarterly Return?